stagas/papers/README.md

 54. [Monogamy Longevity Happiness Paradox](monogamy_longevity_happiness_paradox.md) - Longitudinal analysis of polyamorous versus monogamous relationship structures and their differential impacts on sustained happiness and psychological well-being
 55. [Post-Modernism Is True - How Using LLMs You Can Prove Anything](postmodernism_llm_proof.md) - Examination of how AI-generated scientific literature can produce convincing arguments for any proposition, revealing fundamental epistemological weaknesses in scientific methodology and validating post-modernist critiques
 56. [Two Hemispheres = Two People?](two_hemispheres_two_people.md) - Investigation into internal multiplicity and contradictory cognition, examining whether a single human consciousness can functionally operate as multiple distinct cognitive entities capable of holding contradictory opinions simultaneously
+57. [What is Art?](what_is_art.md) - Multidisciplinary analysis of aesthetic experience and creative expression, examining art through philosophical, cognitive, sociocultural, evolutionary, and contemporary digital perspectives

 ## Contributing